 The UFT and DOE reached an agreement about working hours and responsibilities for paraprofessionals this year.
 Read the memo.

-What hours will paraprofessionals be working when we return to school?
+What hours will paraprofessionals be working this school year?

 Paraprofessionals will not be required to stay in the school building for more than 6 hours and 20 minutes per day.
 Paraprofessionals will be expected to remotely perform the equivalent of 30 minutes of work.